peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

 A string representation of this object.
 The text string will be in exponential notation if the exponent is greater than 0 or if the number's first nonzero digit is more than five digits after the decimal point.

+### ToUInt16Checked

+    public ushort ToUInt16Checked();

+Converts this number's value to a 16-bit unsigned integer if it can fit in a 16-bit unsigned integer after truncating to an integer.

+<b>Return Value:</b>

+This number's value, truncated to a 16-bit unsigned integer.

+<b>Exceptions:</b>

+ * System.OverflowException:
+This value is infinity or not-a-number, or the truncated integer is less than 0 or greater than 65535.

+### ToUInt16IfExact

+    public ushort ToUInt16IfExact();

+Converts this number's value to a 16-bit unsigned integer if it can fit in a 16-bit unsigned integer without rounding to a different numerical value.

+<b>Return Value:</b>

+This number's value as a 16-bit unsigned integer.

+<b>Exceptions:</b>

+ * System.ArithmeticException:
+This value is a finite number, but is not an exact integer.

+ * System.OverflowException:
+This value is infinity or not-a-number, or the integer is less than 0 or greater than 65535.

+### ToUInt16Unchecked

+    public ushort ToUInt16Unchecked();

+Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a 16-bit unsigned integer.

+<b>Return Value:</b>

+This number, converted to a 16-bit unsigned integer.
+Returns 0 if this value is infinity or not-a-number.

+### ToUInt32Checked

+    public uint ToUInt32Checked();

+Converts this number's value to a 32-bit signed integer if it can fit in a 32-bit signed integer after truncating to an integer.

+<b>Return Value:</b>

+This number's value, truncated to a 32-bit signed integer.

+<b>Exceptions:</b>

+ * System.OverflowException:
+This value is infinity or not-a-number, or the truncated integer is less than 0 or greater than 4294967295.

+### ToUInt32IfExact

+    public uint ToUInt32IfExact();

+Converts this number's value to a 32-bit signed integer if it can fit in a 32-bit signed integer without rounding to a different numerical value.

+<b>Return Value:</b>

+This number's value as a 32-bit signed integer.

+<b>Exceptions:</b>

+ * System.ArithmeticException:
+This value is a finite number, but is not an exact integer.

+ * System.OverflowException:
+This value is infinity or not-a-number, or the integer is less than 0 or greater than 4294967295.

+### ToUInt32Unchecked

+    public uint ToUInt32Unchecked();

+Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a 32-bit signed integer.

+<b>Return Value:</b>

+This number, converted to a 32-bit signed integer.
+Returns 0 if this value is infinity or not-a-number.

+### ToUInt64Checked

+    public ulong ToUInt64Checked();

+Converts this number's value to a 64-bit unsigned integer if it can fit in a 64-bit unsigned integer after truncating to an integer.

+<b>Return Value:</b>

+This number's value, truncated to a 64-bit unsigned integer.

+<b>Exceptions:</b>

+ * System.OverflowException:
+This value is infinity or not-a-number, or the truncated integer is less than 0 or greater than 18446744073709551615.

+### ToUInt64IfExact

+    public ulong ToUInt64IfExact();

+Converts this number's value to a 64-bit unsigned integer if it can fit in a 64-bit unsigned integer without rounding to a different numerical value.

+<b>Return Value:</b>

+This number's value as a 64-bit unsigned integer.

+<b>Exceptions:</b>

+ * System.ArithmeticException:
+This value is a finite number, but is not an exact integer.

+ * System.OverflowException:
+This value is infinity or not-a-number, or the integer is less than 0 or greater than 18446744073709551615.

+### ToUInt64Unchecked

+    public ulong ToUInt64Unchecked();

+Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a 64-bit unsigned integer.

+<b>Return Value:</b>

+This number, converted to a 64-bit unsigned integer.
+Returns 0 if this value is infinity or not-a-number.

 ### Ulp